JohnMaguire/tag/README.md

 tag makes it easy to _immediately_ jump to a search match in your favorite editor.
 It eliminates the tedious task of typing `vim foo/bar/baz.qux +42` to jump to a match by automatically generating these commands for you as shell aliases.

-Inside vim, [vim-grepper](https://github.com/mhinz/vim-grepper) or [ag.vim](https://github.com/rking/ag.vim) is probably the way to go.
+Inside vim, [fzf.vim](https://github.com/junegunn/fzf.vim) is probably the way to go.
 Outside vim (or inside a Neovim `:terminal`), tag is your best friend.

 Finally, tag is unobtrusive.
 It should behave exactly like `ag` or `ripgrep` under most circumstances.